 - a.
-Only the Trauma Fellow/Attending can place the Trauma Center on Trauma Bypass.
-Trauma Bypass means that the prehospital personnel (MICN radio nurse, paramedics, Base Hospital physician) will divert injured major trauma victims from UC San Diego-Hillcrest to other Trauma Centers in San Diego County. - b.
+Only the Attending Trauma Surgeon can place the Trauma Center on Trauma Bypass.
+If a fellow initiates Trauma Bypass, they must get Trauma Attending approval ASAP.
+Trauma Bypass means that the prehospital personnel (MICN radio nurse, paramedics, Base Hospital physician) will divert injured major trauma victims from UC San Diego-Hillcrest to other Trauma Centers in San Diego County.
+This is tracked closely and excess bypass hours will have consequences. - b.
 The Trauma Fellow/Attending must personally contact the MICN to take the Trauma Center off Trauma bypass at 543-7644. - c.
 Trauma Bypass is different from other county bypass reasons/statuses (i.e. ED saturation, Hospital full, Stroke Bypass, STEMI divert, or No ICU beds).
 Even if the hospital is on ED saturation, Hospital full or No ICU beds bypass status, this does not mean we are automatically on Trauma Bypass. - d.
 On occasion, Children's Hospital Trauma Center will have no ICU beds.
 When this occurs they will call the UC San Diego Trauma Surgeon on call, and notify him/her that the "Pediatric Age Specific bypass" plan is enacted.
 Therefore, ALL pediatric patients 10 to 14 years of age will be sent to the UC San Diego-Hillcrest Trauma Center until Children's Trauma Center is off bypass. - e.
 It is important when calling the MICN to indicate slowly and clearly WHO you are, WHAT kind of bypass you mean ("TRAUMA BYPASS") and whether you are going ON or OFF bypass.
 Only give ONE reason we are going on bypass even if there is more than one reason.